-Make sure to start with this free account from day one of your blog.
-Another perk of CloudFlare is improving the site’s speed.
+Make sure to start with this free account from day one of your blogs.
+Another perk of CloudFlare is improving the site's speed.

-Read more about improving site speed in this another article here.
+Read more about improving site speed in this other article here.

 2. Start WordPress Blogging (Add Standard Pages)

-There are some pages you want to have build before starting out with posts, these are: Disclosure, Privacy and Comment Policy.
+There are some pages you want to have built before starting out with posts, these are Disclosure, Privacy, and Comment Policy.

-These are important and Google requires them as part of their Adsense program.
-More on examples of “disclosure” page can be found here: Add privacy disclosure policy blog/
+These are important and Google requires them as part of its Adsense program.
+More examples of “disclosure” pages can be found here: Add privacy disclosure policy blog/